-Vivo X21 available for pre-booking ahead of May 29 India launch: Expected price, offers, etc
+Vivo X21 available for pre-booking before May 29 India launch: Expected price, offers and more

 Vivo X21 India launch on May 29: Expected price in India

 Vivo X21 is a high-end smartphone and will be pitched against the iPhone X, Galaxy S9+, OnePlus 6 and Huawei P20 Pro.
 The phone was recently launched in China at a price of Yuan 3,598, which is around Rs 38,252.
 In India, the phone will likely be priced between Rs 36,000 and Rs 38,000, though we will have to wait for official confirmation to know more.
-The X21 will also go up against Honor 10, which features an ultrasonic fingerprint scanner that sits on the bottom bezel, but under the glass.
+The upcoming X21 will also go up against Honor 10, which features an ultrasonic fingerprint scanner that sits on the bottom bezel, but under the glass.

 Vivo X21 India launch on May 29: Specifications and features